dhruvvv07/Project-2/README.md

 ## Project Description

-The Online Banking System is a comprehensive Java-based application designed to manage various banking operations.
+This Online Banking System is a basic and comprehensive Java-based application designed to manage various banking operations.
 This system allows users to:

 - **Create Accounts**: Set up new bank accounts with necessary personal information.
 - **Deposit Funds**: Add money to their accounts.